-Through the use of AES-CBC with a 256-bit key length for encryption, xSec provides a COTS (Commercial Off-the-Shelf) Layer 2 protocol that is implemented in a FIPS 140-2 validated module.
+Through the use of AES-CBC with a 256-bit key length for encryption, xSec provides the only COTS (Commercial Off-the-Shelf) Layer 2 protocol that is FIPS 140-2 validated.
 As a result, xSec is an ideal solution for security-sensitive applications in the government, finance, and healthcare markets.
 FIPS 140-2 is a more stringent security standard than those required in the commercial sector, assuring compliance with commercial regulations such as HIPAA and GLBA.